Logan007/pucr/README.md

 One possible string matching speedup that takes advantage of RLE is still lacking, will follow.

-So far, no advantage of `max_gamma` is taken yet, this definitely is a TODO.
+So far, no advantage of `max_gamma` is taken yet, this definitely is a todo.

 As of now, compression of 1492 byte sized packets is quickly done on my 8 year old i7-2860QM CPU.
 However, I will try to look deeper in how `pthread` could be of additional help here.